istio/istio.io/content/en/docs/ops/security/root-transition/index.md

 If you are not currently using the mutual TLS feature in Istio and will not use it in the future, you are not affected and no action is required.

-If you may use mutual TLS feature in the future, you are recommended to follow the procedure listed below to do the root transition.
+If you may use the mutual TLS feature in the future, you should follow the procedure below to perform a root certificate transition.

 If you are currently using the mutual TLS feature in Istio with self-signed certificates, please follow the procedure and check whether you will be affected.